diskoverdata/diskover-docs/source_files/visualization_tools.md

 ## Third-Parties Analytics

-You can optionally use third-party analytical tools, such as [Kibana](https://www.elastic.co/kibana), [Tableau](https://www.tableau.com), [Grafana](https://grafana.com), and [PowerBI](https://www.microsoft.com/en-us/power-platform/products/power-bi), to read the Elasticsearch metadata library besides Diskover-Web.
+You can optionally use third-party analytical tools, such as [Kibana](https://www.elastic.co/kibana), [Tableau](https://www.tableau.com), [Grafana](https://grafana.com), [PowerBI](https://www.microsoft.com/en-us/power-platform/products/power-bi), and others, to read the Elasticsearch metadata library besides Diskover-Web.
 Diskover does not technically support these optional tools, and only the installation of Kibana is described in this section.

 ### Using Kibana in Addition to Diskover-Web

 #### Kibana v7 via RPM

-- Note that Kibana v7 can be used if compliant with your current version of Elasticsearch.
+- Note that Kibana v7 can only be used with Elasticsearch v7.
 - For securing Elasticsearch and Kibana, [follow this user guide to set up security](https://www.elastic.co/guide/en/elasticsearch/reference/7.x/secure-cluster.html), as by default, Elasticsearch has no security enabled:

 🔴 &nbsp;Install the latest version of Kibana and keep up to date with patches, security enhancements, etc. as new versions are released: